Nic Bertino is a design leader, music maker, and disco lover, getting people close to good design.

 Applied Agile product development to digital transformation projects, including apps, websites, touch kiosks, and digital signage.
 Launched several key projects and initiatives for SCU's most visited properties and authored the University's first accessibility policy.

 Senior Web Developer, Trumpette 2008-10

-My last dedicated development position, where our small team was responsible for rolling out Magento and optimizing the end- to-end delivery process.
+In my last dedicated development position, our small team was responsible for delivering a new eCommerce engine and fulfillment experience.

 Web Development, Freelance 2003-19

 Everything from WordPress websites to Magento deployments, with a sprinkle of “how to make the worst interface possible” for a Ph.D.’s dissertation.

 Supercharged 60+ product development teams through effortless collaboration.
 Led efforts to integrate AppFolio's design system with Figma.

 Launched SCU's design system, which powered websites and apps across the University's portfolio.
 Launched two major UI revisions on properties receiving millions of yearly visits.

 Successfully launched SCU's major brand and digital overhaul; worked across campus to bring user-centric design to over 40 content owners.